samgwolfe12/Tremendous-Trio/milestone3.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiAGdkPIovSaLlySNJEfQrQ%2Fwireframes%3Fnode-id%3D123%253A258%26starting-point-node-id%3D123%3D1%26scaling%3Dcontain" allowfullscreen></iframe>

-- Idea 3: Add a Kaltura capture button in the comments section of the assignment submission.
-This allows the user to not only capture the video from the assignment submission page but also embed it to the page for ease of viewing.<br>
+- Idea 3: Add a Kaltura capture button in the comments section of the assignemnt submission.
+This allows the user to not only capture the video from the assignemnt submission page but also embed it to the page for ease of viewing.<br>

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiAGdkPIovSaLlySNJEfQrQ%2Fwireframes%3Fnode-id%3D123%253A259%26starting-point-node-id%3D123%3D1%26scaling%3Dcontain" allowfullscreen></iframe>

 #### User Story 3: As a college student, I want to record and upload a video for my homework submission because the assignment requires it.
-- Idea 1: Have a kaltura video player embedded on the assignments view submission page for each student when there is a video file submitted.
-This player will automatically add the media that is uploaded so that videos can be viewed without having to download each submission.<br>
+- Idea 1: Have a kaltura video player embeded on the assignemnts view submission page for each student when there is a video file submitted.
+This player will automatically add the media that is uplaoded so that videos can be viewed without having to download each submission.<br>

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiAGdkPIovSaLlySNJEfQrQ%2Fwireframes%3Fnode-id%3D123%253A256%26starting-point-node-id%3D123%3D1%26scaling%3Dcontain" allowfullscreen></iframe>

 - Idea 2: Add a button on the assignment view page that says view through kaltura.
-This button will take the instructor to a page with a kaltura viewer on it and a button to scroll through each students submissions and the player will update with the video from each submission.
+This button will take the instructor to a page with a kaltura viewer on it and a button to scroll through each students submissions and the player will update witht the video from each submisson.
 This will prevent Instructors from having to download videos to view them.<br>

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiAGdkPIovSaLlySNJEfQrQ%2Fwireframes%3Fnode-id%3D151%253A311%26starting-point-node-id%3D151%3D1%26scaling%3Dcontain" allowfullscreen></iframe>